pradhp1999/dhruva/README.md

 - Now go to the deployment tab
 - Use + button to add the artifact `dhruva-server-exploded.war` (pick one with 'exploded' word in name, it will speedup your tomcat run)
 - Now run the application.
 You should be able to curl `http://localhost:8080/dhruva_server_war_exploded/api/v1/greetings/testuser`

+### Configuring Dhruva for Calls with TLS
+- Provide listen points for Dhruva.
+Since we are running Dhruva in Tomcat in IntelliJ (more details in 'Running in Tomcat in Intellij IDE'), pass the required config as environment variables.
+    - For this, go to 'Services' in IDE.
+You will find the tomcat that you have configured earlier.
+Right click on that tomcat server and choose 'Edit Configuration'.
+    - Choose 'Startup/Connection' section.
+    - Enable checkbox '_Pass environment variables_'
+    - Provide listen points as below
+        - In 'Name' -> `sipListenPoints`
+        - In 'Value' -> `[{
+                        	"name": "<networkName>",
+                        	"hostIPAddress": "<IP of machine where Dhruva runs", "transport": "<UDP/TCP/TLS",
+                        	"port": <port>,
+                        	"recordRoute": true
+                        }] `
+- To make UDP/TCP calls, it is same as CP.
+- To make TLS calls
+    - 2 more env variables needs to be passed.
+Give valid data for both.
+    1. `sipCertificate`
+    2. `sipPrivateKey`

+    ### Using SIPp with TLS1.2
+    - Configure sipp with TLSv1.2 (as Dhruva supports that). _Note:_ If sipp is already configured with v1.0, and tries to connect with it, Dhruva throws an exception.
+    - You can use sipp from either CentOs/Mac.
+    - Following are the steps to configure sipp(for TLSv1.2) in Centos.
+This makes use of v1.2 enabled and patched sipp code in ucre github repo
+        1. `sudo yum install automake ncurses-devel -y`
+        2. `git clone git@sqbu-github.cisco.com:ucre/sipp_tls.git` (contains TLSv1.2 enabled sipp code)
+        3. `cd sipp_tls/sipp-3.5.2;` , `autoreconf -ivf` , `./configure --with-openssl` , `make`

+    **Reference:** [Sipp for TLS](http://sipp.sourceforge.net/doc3.3/reference.html) - look for '_Installing Sipp_' section
+    for manually enabling TLS1.2

 ## References

 - [Dhruva Wiki Home](https://confluence-eng-gpk2.cisco.com/conf/display/DHRUVA/Dhruva+-+Next+Gen+SIP+Edge)